rinnuola/Oriade/README.md

 ## About Me 🚀
 I'm a passionate **Developer and Security Analyst** with experience in **Server & Deployment,Security Practices**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.
 - 🌱 Currently learning: **Backend Development and Cybersecurity**
+- 🎯 My aim is to **create scalable solutions that improve lives, contribute to open-source, build impactful tech in Africa and other six continents, etc.**.
 - 🔭 Working on: **A tech-driven job creation project and personal backend development side projects**
+- 📌 I’d love to work on **backend systems, AI-driven apps, full-stack web apps, fintech solutions, etc.**.
 - 🌍 Languages: **Python, SQL, Linux | English, Yoruba, and learning Russian**
 - 📫 How to reach me: **aderinolaanna@gmail.com**
 - ⚡ Fun fact: **I enjoy connecting technology with real-world solutions, and I can pick up new skills surprisingly fast!**